arp242/arp242.net/_posts/2014-02-03-Generate_passwords_from_the_commandline.markdown

 Lessons
 -------
-- A byte streams is not the same thing as a character stream
+- A byte streams is not the same thing as a character stream.
-- Use `strings(1)` to convert a byte stream to a character stream
+- Use `strings(1)` to convert a byte stream to a character stream.
-- Don’t use the hex output of a hashing algorithm (SHA256, MD5)
+- Don’t use the hex output of a hashing algorithm (SHA256, MD5).
-- Don’t trust copy/paste solutions from the internet; always think for yourself
+- Don’t trust copy/paste solutions from the internet; always think for yourself!
-- BSD > GNU
+- BSD beats GNU.